eosnewyork/eosdocs/README.md

 # eosdocs
-Musings and documentation of EOS and EOS New York
+Musings and documents about EOS/Block Producing by EOS New York